RiddleTime/Race-Element/_posts/2023-02-14-what-is-race-element.md

 - Scalable
 - Modular
 - Custom Configuration
-- Low performance hit as the app doesn't use your gpu but only your cpu unlike all other HUD apps.
+- Low performance hit as the app doesn't use your gpu to render the HUDs.
 - Can be used for stream only

 ### Data